dhoepelman/dhoepelman.github.io/blog/2022-xx-java-records/blog-02-how-to-use-records.md

 #### How to use records

-Using a record is almost exactly like using an immutable POJO, you create it using a constructor:
+Using a record is almost exactly like using an immutable POJO.
+Creating is done using the constructor:

 ```java
 var customer = new Customer(UUID.randomUUID(), "John");
 ```

-Retrieving the data is still using getters, which are the same as the field names.
+Retrieving the data is still using getters, which have the same name as <a title="A record">the record components</a>.
-Note that Javabean conventions are not used, so a getter is called `x()` and not `getX()`.
+Note that JavaBean conventions are not used, so a getter is called `x()` and not `getX()`.

 ```java
 var name = customer.name();
 ```

-##### Javadoc
+##### Documentation

 Documentation for records and components uses the existing `@param` javadoc tag: